 - They are tamper-proof, which means that they cannot be stolen from the outside since all installation is completed on the interior of home.

-Need to find a pro for your Dog Door Installation?Find Pros
+Ready to start your Dog Door Installation?Find Pros

 But remember: dog doors do not factor in humans.
 Though most of these spaces are too small for people to crawl through, there is still that possibility since they are specifically designed for small animals.
 So keep an eye on your locking system periodically and make sure you properly size the door beforehand so that only your pet can fit through it.